 By 1975 another store was in the works, this time in the Deauville Plaza on the North Freeway.
-This newest store would be the largest and was part of what was originally envisioned as a conjoined apartment and shopping center.
+This newest store would be the largest and was part of what was initially envisioned as a conjoined apartment and shopping center.
 This joint venture would lead to multiple developments between the Deauville Corp. and Randall’s during the 1970s.
 By the late 70s, Randall’s had outgrown its initial Mangum location and would move into the Deauville Shopping Center, on 290 at West 34th.
 Randall’s would quickly see the benefit of having a hand in the shopping center to which they drove traffic.
 Although they would only stick with Deauville for a short time, possibly due to Deauville’s issues with their malls, leaving Randall’s to undertake their own property development.
 By 1978 following the trend of Houston-based companies moving West, Randall’s purchased a 10-acre site at the planned Park Ten business center.
 At the time, Randall’s wished to build a perishables distribution center and set aside future space for offices, with construction to begin within a month.
 However, the development of this plan would never begin, with Randall’s eventually selling the land.
 The idea of a distribution center would not be dumped, and three years later, Randall’s would purchase a 70-acre plot South of 290, East of Telge, for a future distribution center.
 In 1979, the exit of competitor Handy Andy allowed Randall’s to pick up four “special” stores.
 When the San Antonio-based Handy Andy initially came to Houston, they were shooting for the sky by building massive, ornately detailed stores stocked with all sorts of specialty items.
 While competition outside of Houston had forced Handy Andy to downsize later locations and eventually leave Houston, their large-scale stores were always a good source of cash flow.